Nusplingen: History

 In 1803, Nusplingen became a possession of the Principality of Hohenzollern-Sigmaringen, who traded the town in 1813 to the Kingdom of Württemberg for Beuron Abbey.
 Nusplingen was assigned to Oberamt Spaichingen and remained in that district until its dissolution in 1938.
 Following that dissolution, Nusplingen was reassigned to the Landkreis Balingen.
-This district was itself dissolved in 1973, when Baden-Württemberg reorganized its administrative structure, and Nusplingen was assigned to the newly-created Zollernalb district.
+This district was itself dissolved in 1973, when Baden-Württemberg reorganized its administrative structure, and Nusplingen was assigned to the newly created Zollernalb district.
 After World War II, the town grew and industrialized beginning in the 1950s with development at its northern extremity.

 Geography

 The municipality (Gemeinde) of Nusplingen is located at the southern edge of the Zollernalb district of Baden-Württemberg, a state of the Federal Republic of Germany.
 It lies along the border with Tuttlingen district to the south and Sigmaringen to the east.
 Nusplingen is physically located in the middle of the Kuppenalb, part of the larger regions of the High Swabian Jura and the Upper Danube Nature Park.
 Its primary watercourse is the Bära river, which flows through the municipality from north to south and whose valley dominates its landscape.
 Elevation above sea level in the municipal area ranges from a low of 690 m Normalnull (NN) along the Bära to a high of 954 m NN at the top of the Staufenberg.

+The hill Westenberg is the location where Nusplingen Limestone is being excavated for scientific research, since 1993.
+Important fossils from the Late Jurassic were discovered here.

 Part of the Federally-protected Galgenwiesen and Westerberg nature reserves are located in the municipality.